top of page

 2021 - 3 volunteers took 38 samples at 5 sites on Lake Poinsett

-2022 - 8 volunteers took 74 samples at 9 sites on Lake Poinsett and Lake Albert
+2022 - 8 volunteers took 74 samples at 8 sites on Lake Poinsett and Lake Albert

-We sample the lake water for these pollutants:
+Lake water is sampled for these pollutants:

 green.jpg